Difference Between Agile vs Waterfall

-We will start by defining Agile and then move over to linking agile vs waterfall frameworks.
+We will start by defining Agile and then link Agile vs waterfall frameworks.
 Agile and waterfall are very popular among software developers.
-This is because they provide assistance to these developers in terms of delivering software quickly and efficiently.
+This is because they assist these developers in delivering software quickly and efficiently.
 An agile manifesto lays down and outlines software development concepts; using one of the development methods stated in the agile manifesto and developing on it is called agile development.

 Below is the top 10 difference between agile and waterfall:

-Let us discuss some of the major differences between Agile vs Waterfall:
+Let us discuss some of the significant differences between Agile vs Waterfall:

 - First, the waterfall methodology is sequential and linear, whereas the Agile methodology is incremental and iterative.

-- Customer involvement is low in a waterfall, whereas it’s high in agile.
+- Customer involvement is low in a waterfall and high in agile.

-- Waterfall iterative model is good for projects with clearly defined requirements and without expected changes.
-On the other hand, agile allows changing and evolving requirements.
+- The iterative waterfall model suits projects with clearly defined requirements without expected changes.
+On the other hand, agile allows changing and evolving needs.

-The agile manifesto has primarily three most essential features.
+The agile manifesto has primarily three essential features.

-- Iterative Approach to Development: This means that working software is quickly delivered to clients, and the feedback that is received from clients is used in the next batches of the software.
-This allows teams to incorporate changes and fix bugs even late in the production stage.
+- Iterative Approach to Development: This approach allows us to deliver working software to clients quickly, and we use the feedback we receive from clients to improve the next versions of the software.
+This will enable teams to incorporate changes and fix bugs even late in production.

-- Short Feedback Loops: This means that customer feedback is important and valued by the software developers.
+- Short Feedback Loops: This means that customer feedback is essential and valued by software developers.
 Also, they spend their time and resources on things that matter the most.

-- Disciplined Project Management Process: This means that the project is extremely structured and well organized.
+- Disciplined Project Management Process: The team has structured and organized the project well.
 Each team knows its role and timelines within which they need to finish their tasks.

 Features of the Waterfall Model: